tersesystems/echopraxia-plusscala/README.md

 ## Trace and Flow Loggers

 You can use a trace or flow logger to debug methods and interactions in your code.
-The API between the trace and flow loggers is the same, but the trace logger is considerably more verbose than flow and includes source information that has a small (~28 nanosecond) runtime impact even when disabled with `Condition.never`.
+The API between the trace and flow loggers is the same, but the trace logger is considerably more verbose than flow.

 This works very well when you want to add "enter" and "exit" logging statements around your method, by adding a block of `traceLogger.trace`.